milomedia/tilix/_posts/2019-03-19-vernal-equinox-2019.md

 ### Solar PV Yield

 For the solar industry in the Northern Hemisphere, the Spring Equinox marks the beginning of the season of increased yield.
-The figure shows a month by month cumulative production for a typical solar PV installation.
+The figure shows a month-by-month cumulative production for a typical solar PV installation.

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/solar-monthly.png)